 In our center, we try to focus in prevention and wellfare to avoid having to interact unnecesarily with the animals.
 In the cases it's necessary, we perform basic procedures in which you can take part of and gain wildlife experience.

 Come, learn, preserve!

-- Cover food and lodging expenses ($260 per month and non refundable)
+Cover food and lodging expenses ($350 per month non refundable / $200 for Ecuadorian people)

-- Gain experience in behaviour, diet, medicine and specific needs of wild animals
+Gain experience in behaviour of animals, diets, medicine and specific needs for wild animals

 3 IMPORTANT RULES

 Rules in our center are very important to assure the security of animals and humans.

 Not following the rules will mean the expulsion of the center.